---

 5. Ship

 The infrastructure was built to make adding divisions cheap.
-Because when you're building a holding company, scaling the organisation is as important as scaling the technology.
+When you are building a holding company, scaling the organisation is as important as scaling the technology.